MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

     Checking for a scan-phase offset correction is computationally cheap, so it is recommended to keep this to true.

+When every other row of our image if shifted by N pixels, adjacent rows that *are not* shifted now have a N number of 0's padded in between the rows that were shifted.

+When this shift happens, the pipeline automatically trims those pixels because they longer contain valid calcium signal.

+Consider this image which was processed without trimming any ROI pixels and without applying any offset correction:

+.. thumbnail:: ../_images/ex_no_trim_no_offset.png
+    :width: 800
+    :align: center

+Compare that to an image where an offset correction was applied:

+.. thumbnail:: ../_images/ex_no_trim_with_offset.png
+    :width: 800
+    :align: center

+You'll see the decreased gap between ROI's for the scan-offset corrected image, showing the 2 pixels removed from each edge accounting for the padded 0's.

 Extraction Input
 ****************************************************************